A Long Island Child Support Attorney You Can Trust

 - Veterans' benefits

-The court will look at the number of children you share with your former
+The New York court will look at the number of children you share with your

-spouse or partner.
-After adding the incomes of both parents, the court
+former spouse or partner.
+After adding the incomes of both parents, the

-will multiply this number by a percentage based on the number of children
+court will multiply this number by a percentage based on the number of

-to come up with a basic obligation for both parents.
-Currently, this is
+children to come up with a fundamental obligation for both parents.
+Currently,

 In addition to the basic obligation, the court will consider other mitigating